-Bright Beginnings also work closely with the local Sure Start and Children's Centres in the area.
+Bright Beginnings also work closely with Children's Centres in the area.

 All relevant information will be shared with appropriate people to ensure well-being and safeguarding of the children in our care

 1.4.
 Emotional needs of children

 There will be an adequate number of trained and experienced staff to provide familiarity; responsiveness and mutal attachment; and to allow for continuity of relationships.